-The application period for Fall and Summer '22 admissions will be open from November 1st, 2021 to February 15th, 2022.
+The application period for 2023 admissions is now open through till close of business on February 15th, 2023 for either the summer or fall term, '23.
 The Master's Advisory committee endeavors to make all admissions decisions by the middle of March.
 At this time, our program does not have a Spring admission.

 A bachelor's degree is a prerequisite for entering the Masters program.
 A student may apply to the MS program prior to receiving his/her bachelor's degree, but must have received the degree prior to starting the MS program.

 - While it is expected that the applicant's undergraduate major normally be in the natural sciences, students with degrees in other fields who have sufficient coursework in the natural sciences will be considered.

 - The Masters Degree requires that the student complete a minimum of 30 units of credit.

 Listed below are items that are required to complete this application for admission:

 - Personal Statement (up to 500 words) - Explain your motivation for pursuing graduate school, including your career goals after completion of the degree.
 Explain why the CMM MS Program is a good match for you – specifically, explain what you expect to gain from and contribute to the program.
 You may address any weaknesses and/or challenges, and how these were overcome, within the personal statement.

 - Skills Statement (up to 200 words) - Describe the relevant skills, experiences, and/or accomplishments that demonstrate your readiness and potential for this graduate program.